dappforce/subsocial-parachain/pallets/subsocial-proxy/README.md

 This pallet works using the following method:
 - Users calls `SubsocialProxy::add_free_proxy(....)`.
 - The pallet will check if the user have no proxy defined before.
-- if so the pallet sets a temporary storage flag to be true, and calls `Proxy::add_proxy(....)`.
+- if so the pallet sets a temporary storage flag so deposits are overridden to zero, and calls `Proxy::add_proxy(....)`.
 - When proxy pallet tries to calculate deposit it will result to zero
 - After proxy is added SubsocialProxy removes the flag so depoists can be calculated